Moon Zero Two : Film Review Photo

 The Special Effects team spent a great deal of time on this sequence, but then the script changed and suddenly it was the 'Pan Am Moon Express'.
 This was probably just an attempt to raise money for the films production, by inserting a bit of advertising.
 As a result a re-shoot was then in order, pictures below are from this model shoot, with Neil Swan centre.
 There is only one docking tower, the '2' marks the second of three ports in the top section.

 Kemp and his co-pilot, Karminski, enter the Moonport with the salvaged satellite and try to get it passed an over-zealous customs official (Leo Britt).
 Enter the rich and powerful Mr J.J.
-(100%) Hubbard (Warren Mitchell) and friends (Amber Dean Smith & Simone Silvera).
-Also arriving on the scene is Miss Clementine Taplin (a pre-Space 1999 Catherina Von Schell) looking for her brother Wally.
-Hubbard's entourage passes through the Arrival centre bumping into Kemps old Space Captain friend (Neil McCallum) who wants Bill to rejoin the Corporation as a passenger pilot.
-Meanwhile Clementine wants to meet Bill to know if he's seen her brother - but the big news is that Otto von Bech had just died in a spacewreck.
+(100%) Hubbard (Warren Mitchell) and friends (Amber Dean Smith & Simone Silvera) with the bodyguard Harry (Bernard Bresslaw).
+Hubbard's entourage passes through the Arrival Centre bumping into Kemps old Space Captain friend (Neil McCallum) who wants Bill to rejoin the Corporation as a passenger pilot.
+Bill is not interested by this proposal as he wants to go off exploring the solar system, but there seems to be no hope of this ever happening in his lifetime due to the high cost.

 suitcase's on display in the reception area appear to be